 From the transient nature of the ringing and wave impact responses it is clear that any numerical computations of this effect have to be executed in the time domain.
 The description of ringing excitation should be sought within the framework of the hydrodynamic theory of potential flow.
 It is equally clear that linear or second-order perturbation theory is not adequate for this kind of computation.
 Though much effort has been expended in developing and verifying analytical models of TLP ringing (Faltinsen, et al., 1995 [138]; Jefferys and Rainey, 1994 [163]; Davies, et al., 1994 [123]; Malenica and Molin, 1995 [185]; Krokstad, et al., 1996 [170]), no widely accepted modeling approach has emerged.
 It is likely that the only numerical modeling approach that will be successful in predicting ringing is solving the exact three-dimensional free surface problem, a capability which does not yet exist.

-Analytical or numerical models for springing, ringing and wave impacts have not yet been sufficiently validated with experimental or full scale data to justify their use in detailed analysis and design verification.
+Analytical or numerical models for springing, ringing and wave impacts have not yet been sufficiently validated with experimental or full-scale data to justify their use in detailed analysis and design verification.
 These models are suitable only for preliminary design.
 For these reasons, model tests are typically used to quantify the high-frequency responses of TLP’s (Schott, et al., 1995 [219]).
-Nevertheless a fundamental understanding of the underlying physics is needed to ensure that the model tests are set up properly.
+Nevertheless, a fundamental understanding of the underlying physics is needed to ensure that the model tests are set up properly.

 A.2.7 Recommended Design Verification Procedure